Connecticut License Plates

 Many special issues including Caring For Pets and Greenways use this same 1AAA1 numbering format.
 Consecutively numbered plates could be on different issues.

-The letters I and Q are used on these plates, confirmed by Dan Reynolds observation 1GJQ5 in December 2025.
+The letters I and Q are used on these plates, confirmed by Dan Reynolds' observation of 1GJQ5 in December 2025.

 Bradley Gallagher - May 27 β08